serokell/universum/README.md

    Things like `liftIO`, `ReaderT` type, `MVar`-related functions have unambiguous names, are used in almost every non-trivial project, and it's really tedious to import them manually every time.
+5. Make changes only when there are enough good reasons to make these changes.
+   We have a [code modification policy](CONTRIBUTING.md#code-modification-policy) which semi-formally describes pre-conditions for different types of changes.

 Unlike `protolude`, we are: